deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

   - **No iron delay**<br>
 Time in miliSeconds that an iron must be plugged in before it is considered present.<br>
 If the screen bounces between run mode and no iron, increase this value.<br>
+  - **FILTER SETTINGS**<br>
+  TODO: UPDATE THIS ENTRY
+Adjusts the different the filtering settings.
+Heavily affects the PID performance.
   - **Back**<br>
 Return to system menu.<br>